lkas96/Can-Cook-What/README.md

 4. Generate 1/10 random recipes for surprise or nspiration.
 5. Review and View other's reviews both on CanCookWhat/External Blog.
      Reviews are also posted to an external blog page.

+# API Calls
+    /api/users -> Returns JSON of user name+email from redis db /api/reviews -> Returns all blog reviews from blogger API /api/ingredients -> Returns all ingredients from mealdb API